neth392/godot-improved-json/README.md

 <br>

 ## FAQ
-- **Will versions earlier than Godot 4.4 be supported?** Yes, I am working on 4.3 support right now.
+- **Does it work with versions earlier than 4.3?**  Probably, but I haven't tested it on earlier versions.
 <br>

 ## Why?